xPietrUx/copilot-latex-translator/README.md

 ## Usage

 1. Start session by typing command: "`Start Copilot LaTeX Translator 📟`"
+2. Ask Copilot and ask him to recive mathematical equations in formula $$...$$ and $...$
-2. Copy your answer to translate
+3. Copy your answer
-3. Click "`📟 Translate text`"
+4. Click "`📟 Translate text`"
-4. See the translated text!
+5. See the translated text!

 ## License